lucidsoftware/lucid-programming-competition-2024/problems/FatiguedFourHundred/description.md

 Help the swimmers at the 2024 Lucid Summer Games out by computing a recommended target pace for each 100m leg of the race that will yield the fastest possible overall time for each swimmer.

-### Did you know?
-The current world record holder in the Men's 400m IM is Léon Marchand, a computer science major.
+**Did you know?** The current world record holder in the 400 IM is Léon Marchand, a computer science major.
 Perhaps his coding expertise gave him a competitive advantage?

-## Details, Details, Details
+### Details

 For the purposes of this challenge, you will use a simplified rules-based human performance model.